Cyberpunk 2077: Characters and setting

-Cyberpunk 2077 takes place in Night City (NC), an American megacity in the Free State of North California, which functions as a corporatocracy unaffected by federal or state legislation; this place has over three decades of tumultuous history leading up to the year of 2077.
-The city suffers from rampant gang violence, and corporate warfare, exacerbated by an ineffectual and corrupt municipal government and police force.
+Cyberpunk 2077 takes place in Night City (NC), an independent megacity and city-state situated between the Free States of North California and South California, which functions as a corporatocracy unaffected by federal or state legislation; the city was founded in the mid-2040s and has continued to progress since.
+The city suffers from rampant gang violence, and corporate warfare, exacerbated by an ineffectual, corrupt municipal government, and police force.
 Night City relies on robotic technology for everyday functions such as waste management, building and infrastructure maintenance, and public transportation.
-The city's architecture and fashions are derived from the four aesthetics eras it underwent— Entropism, Kitsch, Neo-Militarism, and Neo-Kitsch.
+The city's architecture and fashions are derived from the four aesthetics eras it underwent—Entropism, Kitsch, Neo-Militarism, and Neo-Kitsch.
 Homelessness and poverty are widespread in the city but does not preclude cybernetic modification for Night City's underclasses, leading to both cosmetic addiction and high levels of violence.
 Those whose addictions and heavy modifications have rendered them mentally unstable, known as cyberpsychos, are dealt with by the police tactical unit MaxTac.
 Privatized health corporations such as Trauma Team utilise paramilitary doctors for rapid medical services.
 Due to the constant threat of physical harm, open carry is permitted for all residents of Night City.

-Gavin Drea, Cherami Leigh, and Keanu Reeves (from left to right) voice Male V, Female V, and Johnny Silverhand.
+Gavin Drea, Cherami Leigh, and Keanu Reeves (from left to right) voice Vincent (male V), Valerie (female V), and Johnny Silverhand respectively.